South Bend, Indiana: K–12 schools

-Public schools in South Bend are operated by the South Bend Community School Corporation.
+The vast majority of South Bend is within the South Bend Community School Corporation, which operates public schools in the city.
 The corporation runs 17 primary centers (grades K–5), seven intermediate centers (mostly grades 6–8), four high schools (grades 9–12) and an alternative school (grade 9–12), serving 16,725 students during the 2019–20 school year.
 In 2018–19, the school district received an accountability grade overall of C. Purdue Polytechnic High Schools also maintains a campus in South Bend on Lafayette Ave.
+Small portions of South Bend are in the Penn-Harris-Madison School Corporation.

 There are also several private schools: namely, Trinity School at Greenlawn, recipient of four Blue Ribbon Awards from the U.S. Department of Education, and The Stanley Clark School.
 Additionally, the Diocese of Fort Wayne-South Bend operates 11 parochial grade schools and one high school in South Bend.
 This includes St. Joseph School, which is a National Register of Historic Places listing and two-time National Blue Ribbon Award recipient.